Energy Transition

 Thomas Mulvihill

 Thomas joined the Enverus Intelligence® Research team in January 2025, focusing on Energy Transition Research.
 A recent graduate in Applied Mathematics and Computing Engineering from Queen’s University, Thomas brings strong expertise in data analytics and technology solutions.
-Passionate about driving the energy transition, Thomas is excited to contribute to sustainable advancements in the energy sector.
+Passionate about driving the energy transition, he is excited to contribute to sustainable advancements in the energy sector.
 Thomas is based in Enverus' Calgary office.

 Subscribe to the Enverus Blog